birkheadc/templates/fullStack/nestJS_react/docs/README.md

 - Make sure the app works.
   - Grant executable permission to `start.sh` in the root directory, then run it with `./start.sh`.
   - Attempt to login with the credentials `admin`/`password`.
-If it works, the front- and back-end are connecting properly.
+If it works, everything is deploying locally correctly.

 - Delete the contents of this README from the new project if you like.

-# Deployment
+# Backend

+## Secrets
+Secrets are handled by the `SecretsModule`. `SecretsService.createAsync` connects to AWS Secret Manager and populates itself with the secrets declared in `SecretsConfig.secretNames`.

+When deploying, these secrets must be created manually.
+The ID of the secret should be set in the environment variable `AWS_SECRET_ID`, and the key on that secret object should be in `AWS_AUTH_JWT_SECRET_NAME`.

+`SecretsService.createDev` is run instead in development, which creates an instance of `SecretsService` and populates every secret in `SecretsConfig.secretNames` with the same secret, which should be declared in `AWS_DEV_SECRET_VALUE`.

-## Backend
+## Deployment
 Backend deployment is done with Serverless. `serverless.yml` in the backend's root directory contains all the instructions Serverless needs to deploy the backend, including creating API Gateway, Lambda, and DynamoDB tables.

-### Secrets
-The only thing that must be manually created are the Secrets used by the app.

-The template needs only one secret: the secret used to sign jwt tokens for authentication.

-Create secrets however you like on AWS Secret Manager.
-AuthConfig expects the name of the Secret as the `secretId`, and the name of the secret (the key on the secret object that pertains to the JWT signing key) as `secretName`.

-### Development
+## Development
 Development also uses Serverless, serverless-offline to be exact.
 This replicates deployment on AWS, using a local instance of DynamoDB.
 Run `npm run start:serverless` to launch in this mode. `start.sh` in the root directory uses this command.

 ### Packages